 The Top Ten Skills You Want Your Child to Know Before Entering Kindergarten

-Social presence in childhood is the willingness and ability for your child to be around other people.
-Your child engages with peers and wants to connect with others.
-They enjoy meeting new friends.
+Social presence in childhood is the willingness and ability of your child to be around other people.
+This important social skill is the very beginning of all social development.